kol19pl/EliteDangerous-ArchictectTracker/README.md

 + Starship cargo will be displayed automaticly.
 + The shortfall column displays how much of a commodity you still need to aquire.

-### Notes
-1. VR programs like Desktop+ can display this window inside the game for you.

-### Notable Changes
-+ 2025/04/12 : Added support for multiple construction sites.
-Sites are removed automaticly when they are completed.
-+ 2025/04/19 : Added feature - commodities required for construction are highlighted when a commodity market is opened.
-+ 2025/04/25 : Added fleet carrier cargo information - open the carrier management tool in-game to populate\refresh this list.
-NOTE: Tracks cargo transfers to/from FC but not market sales.
-+ 2025/04/30 : Added starship cargo tracking and dark theme colours.